What is a Tax Audit?

 First, you must trust the process.
 IRS Audit Group tax experts represent you in front of the Board of Equalization, the IRS Examination Division and Collections Division, and state income tax agencies.
 In the case of representation, it is important to minimize the consequences of an IRS audit — that is our goal.
 If our potential client is audited, we guarantee to save your time.
 IRS Audit Group will help you understand your taxpayer rights, represent your best interests in front of federal organizations, and provide guaranteed satisfaction.

-How IRS Audit Group Tax Expert will help
+How IRS Audit Group Tax Lawyers will help

 Communicating with the IRS